decert-me/rareskills-solana-course/src/en/chapter_18.md

 });
 ```

 Run the tests in another shell against a local validator.
-Take note of the programId that gets printed out.
-We will need it to derive the address of other_program ’s account.
+Take note of the `programId` that gets printed out.
+We will need it to derive the address of `other_program` ’s account.

 ### read program

 In another shell, anchor init another program.
-We’ll call it read.
-We are only going to use the Typescript code to read the TrueOrFalse struct of other_program, no Rust is used.
+We’ll call it `read`.
+We are only going to use the Typescript code to read the `TrueOrFalse` struct of `other_program`, no Rust is used.
 This simulates reading from another program’s storage account.

 The layout of our directory is as follows: